 Patterns are all around us.
 Simple rhythms in music, for example, or the patterning in manicured landscaping, or tiling on the floor.
-More complex patterns can be found in child’s kaleidoscope or the ornate organization of decorative bricks on a building, or the intricate and delicate threading of a spider’s web.
-Patterns can be found every where.
+More complex patterns can be found in a child’s kaleidoscope or the ornate organization of decorative bricks on a building, or the intricate and delicate threading of a spider’s web.
+Patterns can be found everywhere.

 Supplies include dot stickers and index cards, as well as some sort of matching color counters, like pom poms.